How to Split C Drive Without Losing Data🔥

 Split C Drive in via Disk Management

-There's a built-in tool in Windows OS called Disk Management that can help you divide the C drive into several partitions.
-This tool allows you to manage your disk in certain ways.
-But for separating the local disk with Disk Management, you can only shrink the C drive first.
-Then, create a new partition from unallocated space to get more partitions on your hard drive.
+There's a built-To divide the C drive into several partitions in Windows OS, you can use the Disk Management tool, which allows you to manage your disk in certain ways.
+However, to separate the local disk, you can only shrink the C drive first, and then create a new partition from the unallocated space to get more partitions on your hard drive.

 Follow the steps in the guide below: